 Another important locality is Rouma Island, part of the Los Archipelago in Guinea, which has also produced remarkable Serandite specimens.
 Various sites across Russia are known to host occurrences of Serandite, adding to the mineral's international appeal and distribution.

-These notable localities highlight Serandite’s global nature and underscore its importance in the world of mineralogy, including its type locality.
+These notable localities highlight Serandite's global presence and underscore its importance in mineralogy, including its type locality.
 Each location offers unique specimens contributing to our understanding of this fascinating mineral.
 Readers can visit dedicated pages for more information and references on Serandite localities.

 Associated Minerals